modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/01_scCart.md

-The scCart chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart) to wrap the cart in.
+The scCart chunk is used by the [scGetCart Snippet](../Snippets/scGetCart) to wrap the cart in.
 It's configured in the `&tpl` property of the snippet.

 ## Available placeholders